May 11, 2016

 For many of the projects that we work on, we need to create flowcharts, timelines and other diagrams.
 Gliffy is a fantastic tool that makes this super easy to do, providing a drag-and-drop approach to designing professional, neat and personalised diagrams quickly and efficiently.
 It also allows for collaboration between team members.
 The free account allows you to create up to 5 public diagrams, and the paid accounts start at only $3.99 per month.

-The business tools outlined above are tools that we use at Reload Consulting.
+The business tools outlined above are tools that we have used at Reload.
 These have been selected based on our specific requirements and while all of these tools are fantastic for our needs, they may not necessarily be the best tools for your business and should all be considered based on your specific processes and requirements.
 There is a whole world of business tools available to help businesses run their operations more efficiently and the key is to choose the best tool for your business based on your needs.
 In order to do so, it is important to take the time to research and evaluate your options before making a decision.
 Periodic evaluation of the tool will also be beneficial, to ensure that it remains the best option as your business grows and changes, or to determine when a change of tool may be needed.